 To see what I can learn from the day about myself and the world.
 And newspapers.
 I love reading newspapers in the morning – in print with a nice cup of morning brew.
 Proper old school.

 6. How do you take your tea?

 Loose leaf and piping hot with honey.
 I’ve been sipping on a turmeric, ginger, lemongrass and ceylon cinnamon blend to warm this winter chill away!

 7. Tell us about your business / passion project / a cause and how we can support it?

 I run Unseen Tours as a passion / side project.
 We provide vulnerably-housed individuals in London a paid-opportunity to develop, curate, and lead guided walks in different neighbourhoods of London.
 We give them a platform and a voice to tell their own story and change the often too negative perception of homelessness.

 Support us by spreading the word and directing any potential guides our way.
 We’re also looking to grow the team and the organization so you can also help by volunteering your expertise.

-- Head to our membership page and check out which membership is right for you (we offer one-off or subscription options, with or without book vouchers).
+- Head to our membership page and check out which membership is right for you (we offer one-off or subscription options, all-in or flexible).

 - As soon as you’re a member, you’ll be welcomed by our community, offered links to join our various social networks based on location or special interests, invited to vote on which book comes next, and invited to all of our community socials + events, featuring experts + authors!